Performance Details

 Target #2: Class III village landfills inspected have an average inspection score of 80% or greater using the Waste Index inspection form.

-Target #1: 35 percent of all food manufacturers are inspected at least once each fiscal year.
+Target #1: 35 percent of regulated entities are inspected at least once each fiscal year

 Target #1: All requested tests for chemical and biological animal diseases and environmental toxins are completed.